Updated: July 16, 2025

 Types of Coverage:

-- Liability Insurance: Covers damages to others in an accident you cause but not your own car.
+- Liability Insurance: Covers damages to others in an accident you cause, but not your own vehicle.

-- Comprehensive Coverage: Optional coverage that includes non-accident-related damages like theft, vandalism, and natural disasters.
+- Comprehensive Coverage: Optional coverage for non-accident-related damages like theft and natural disasters.

 - Collision Coverage: Optional coverage for damages from collisions with other vehicles or objects.